Evolutionary Philosophy

 ---------------------------------------------------

 Back in my response to thought experiment 32: Free Simone, I discussed the concepts of rights, human rights, and animal rights as a lead up to the discussion about potentially granting rights to conscious computers.
 Now that we're just discussing animal rights, what I said in that post is perfectly applicable.
 For starters, I think like Jeremy Bentham that the independent existence of rights is "nonsense on stilts," but we as members of a society can agree to grant them to one another, as in the widely accepted European Convention on Human Rights.
-We can also agree to grant rights to non-human animals and plants even though these forms of life cannot now recognise or reciprocate such agreements.
+We can also agree to grant rights to non-human animals and plants even though these forms of life cannot now recognize or reciprocate such agreements.
 The abstract concept of rights requires higher-level symbolic thinking that non-humans have yet to develop, but rights have mostly been put in place to protect the much more basic-level fundamentals of being alive: freedom to live, find shelter, and avoid unnecessary harm.
 Evolutionary history shows that all life shares these fundamental desires—we didn't suddenly gain them with the first theoretical homo sapiens sapiens—so to exclude the rest of life from having such rights just because they don't yet have the capacity to understand or express them to us is undeniably speciesist.

 In my cover article for Humanist magazine, When the Human in Humanism Isn't Enough, I thoroughly explained the history and dangers of our speciesism.
 Such acts are arrogant, ignorant, divisive, and short-sighted.
 For alternatives, I've argued in a Patheos blog essay for a sacred respect for the sublimity of nature (even by atheists), and in another Humanist magazine article I explained why I feel the call of the rewild to give back non-human animals the habitats they need to survive.
 These are three of my best publications and they all have to do with kindness and respect towards other forms of life.
 I'm proud of that.